 Earlier in September Borisov said that the government would break up BEH and list minority stakes in some of its key subsidiaries on the Bulgarian stock exchange.
-BEH was created in September 2008 by Bulgaria's previous government in an attempt to strengthen the position of the country's energy market in
+BEH was created in September 2008 by Bulgaria's previous government in an attempt to strengthen the position of the country's groups morelet in of the country's energy market in Europe.